DecentricCorp/Lightrail-API-Docs/feature-deep-dive/RedemptionRules.md

 }
 ```

 This `metadata` includes a shopping cart with 8 items and their relevant attributes.
 There are 4 different doughnuts and 4 identical coffees.
-For some systems it might be more convenient to represent the coffees as a single item with a `"quantity": 4` attribute.
-This makes writing some redemption rules slightly more complicated but still manageable.

 Note what's not included: information about the customer.
 To target a specific set of people apply the promotion to their gift cards or account cards when they qualify.
 For example a promotion that gives customers $5 for signing up for a newsletter should be applied automatically after signing up.

 With this `metadata` we can write redemption rules on cart item attributes, their value, their quantity, and the delivery type.
 After introducing the syntax we'll come back to the doughnut shop example with some rules we can write.

 ## Syntax